grafana/agent/docs/flow/config-language/expressions/types_and_values.md

 the inverse; it is not possible to convert a secret to a string or assign a secret to an attribute expecting a string.

-Secrets cannot be constructed by users, but are returned by components which deal with sensitive values.

 #### Capsules

 River has a special type called a `capsule`, which represents a category of